-A couple of weeks ago some friends of ours stopped by for lunch on their way back home to Virginia.
-I took them to one of my favorite sushi spots in town and we were discussing some projects we were working on.
-My friend is learning Photoshop for a new job she’s starting soon.
+I first heard about the site a few weeks ago, when some friends of ours visited from out of town.
+I took them to one of my favorite sushi spots in town for lunch and we were discussing projects we were working on.
+My friend was brushing up on Photoshop for a new job.

 She’s wasn’t taking a course at college, she was using a site called Lynda.com for her training.
 Since I have a pretty tight schedule myself, that caught my attention and I wanted to learn more.